simplicity444/Analysing-Financial-Trends-and-Spending-Patterns-in-Opay-Account-Transactions/README.md

 5. Ascertain the Highest and Lowest Daily Transactions

 Measure:

-Use Date from your table for daily aggregated totals.
+Used Date from table for daily aggregated totals.

 Highest Daily Transaction:
 ```